marcbria/pkp-docs/gdpr/en/what-policies.md

 1. Add a cookie policy to the About section in Settings > Journal > Masthead > About the Journal.
 2. Use the [Custom Header plugin](https://pkp.sfu.ca/2018/03/01/enriching-ojs-omp-with-javascript-no-coding-required/) (available in OJS and OMP 3.1+) to add cookie alert popup code.
 This code can be found at various websites online.
 See https://cookie-script.com/ for one example.
 (Note: a future version of OJS will have an explicit cookie consent option.
 See [this feature request](https://github.com/pkp/pkp-lib/issues/3624) for more information.)

-### OMP 3

-1. Add a cookie policy to the About section in Settings > Press > Masthead > About the Press.
-2. Use the [Custom Header plugin](https://pkp.sfu.ca/2018/03/01/enriching-ojs-omp-with-javascript-no-coding-required/) (available in OJS and OMP 3.1+) to add cookie alert popup code.
-This code can be found at various websites online.
-See https://cookie-script.com/ for one example.
-(Note: a future version of OMP will have an explicit cookie consent option.
-See [this feature request](https://github.com/pkp/pkp-lib/issues/3624) for more information.)